dinkelspiel/homepage/src/posts/the-basics-for-a-fullstack-spa-in-gleam.md

 }
 ```

-Throughout this article you can run the frontend by using
+Throughout this article you can run the frontend by using the command below, and it should automatically reload the page when you update the code (remember to install inotifytools if you're in wsl or on Linux).

 ```bash
 $ gleam run -m lustre/dev start